speg03/jiren/README.md

 ## Usage

+### Generate text

 Generate text from a template using the `jiren` command.
-This command can read templates from stdin or files.
+This command can read a template from stdin or files.

 An example of reading a template from stdin: